moredip/blog.thepete.net/source/_posts/2012-11-18-writing-ios-acceptance-tests-using-kiwi.markdown

 ## Why not KIF?

-I suspect that the ability to write your tests in Objective C is the main reason that some developers turn to KIF for their acceptance tests.
+I suspect that the ability to write your tests in Objective-C is the main reason that some developers turn to KIF for their acceptance tests.

 I have two problems with KIF though.
 First, the tool conflates three distinct activities - test organization, view selection, and simulating interactions.
 I think these activities are better served when broken out into distinct responsibilities.
 In the case of test organization, tools like Cedar and Kiwi have had a lot of uptake and Kiwi in particular is becoming a very popular choice.
 Alternatively you can use one of the more established tools like OCUnit.
 These tools handle things like organizing test code into test cases and test suites, running those tests, asserting on values, and reporting the output in a useful way.
 Why re-invent that wheel in KIF, when it's the core competency of these other tools?
 When it comes to view selection and simulating interactions, because these two are intertwined in KIF you end up with really verbose code if you want to do something like find an element, check it's visible, tap it, then check it went away.